 Games require art assets such as textures, sound effects and music.
 There are numerous sites available that provide assets either free or at nominal cost.

-If you have favourite assets other than those listed below, let me know and I will add them to this page.
+If you have favourite sites for assets other than those listed below, let me know and I will add them to this page.

 When creating 2D art assets, you will need to create textures for use in Unity: